taskforcesh/bullmq/docs/gitbook/guide/jobs/repeatable.md

 There is a special type of _meta_ job called **repeatable**.
 These jobs are special in the sense that even though you only add one job to the queue, they will keep repeating according to a predefined schedule.

+Adding a job with the `repeat` option set will actually do two things immediately: create a Repeatable Job configuration, and schedule a regular delayed job for the job's first run.
+This first run will be scheduled "on the hour", that is if you create a job that repeats every 15 minutes at 4:07, the job will first run at 4:15, then 4:30, and so on.

+The Repeatable Job configuration is not a job, so it will not show up in methods like `getJobs()`.
+To manage Repeatable Job configurations, use [`getRepeatableJobs()`](https://github.com/taskforcesh/bullmq/blob/master/docs/gitbook/api/bullmq.queue.getrepeatablejobs.md) and similar.
+This also means repeated jobs do **not** participate in evaluating `jobId` uniqueness - that is, a non-repeatable job can have the same `jobId` as a Repeatable Job configuration, and two Repeatable Job configurations can have the same `jobId` as long as they have different repeat options.

 Every time a repeatable job is picked up for processing, the next repeatable job is added to the queue with a proper delay.
 Repeatable jobs are thus nothing more than delayed jobs that are added to the queue according to some settings.

 {% hint style="info" %}